Top 10 Medium-sized Dogs In Australia

 Healthy males usually weigh between 14 and 20 kg and stand around 48 – 56 cm tall.
 Females are usually 12-19 kg and stand at 46 – 53 cm tall.

-The average lifespan of a Border Collie is about 12 years, but dogs living longer than 16 years is not that rare.
+The average lifespan of a Border Collie is about 12 years, but many live longer than 16 years.
 In fact, the fourth longest-living dog was a Border Collie.

 6. English Bulldog